 We leave the peninsula of Datça for a visit to Nisyros.
 This small island is rumored to have emerged after a series of volcanic eruptions, a unique phenomena in Greece.
 The volcano on the island is still active and the crater is easily accessible.
 The volcano, the picturesque villages on the island and the abundant flora and fauna make Nisyros a special island.

 Tilos is the next stop on the route.
 This island only has 300 inhabitants and hasn’t seen many tourists.
 The locals are cheerful and friendly.
 Its tranquil scenery is characteristic of Tilos.
 The heart of the island is Megalo Chorio.
 This is the central square which is surrounded by remnants of ancient city walls, a cemetery, a museum, monasteries and the ruins of a castle.

 Next stop is the beautiful Greek island of Symi*.
 Leaning against the mountainside are small houses with neo-classical pediments that refer to bygone times when Symi was one of the most prosperous Greek islands.
 The narrow alleyways, the churches & monasteries and the local shops & restaurants give this island its glow.
 There’s freshly caught fish to be enjoyed, prepared Mediterranean style.

-We end our Datça-Bozburun cruise in Selimiye, located 40 kilometres west of Marmaris.
+We end our Datça-Bozburun Cruise in Selimiye, located 40 kilometers west of Marmaris.
 The local restaurants here serve delicious fresh fish.
 The ruins of the ancient city Hydas are located in Selimiye.
-Old city walls, a monastery, a theatre and the ruins of three different castles will take you back to the Hellenistic period.
-Its beautiful natural surroundings are complimented by the clear blue sea.
+Old city walls, a monastery, a theater and the ruins of three different castles will take you back to the Hellenistic period.
+Its beautiful natural surroundings are complemented by the clear blue sea.